joetjo/jopLauncher/README.md

 # jop Game Launcher

+> **SbSGL**

+> [No login/No internet access]
+> The Simple but Smart Game Launcher"
+> Old School GUI

-Global game management platform that do not need internet, do not need any registering, do no store data into the cloud, do not need access to your game account.... and discover automatically which game is running ( with a prerequisite on where to install game ).
+Global game management platform that do not need internet, do not need any registering, do no store data into the cloud, do not need access to your game account.... and discover automatically which game is running ( with a light and configurable prerequisite on where to install game ).

 > All the recorded data are local and nothing is published.
 Local data are not protected ( protection rely on your local account on your laptop/desktop )

-- Detect running game and record running time ( game has to be installed in a path that contains "jeux" , game process name will be used by default )
+- Detects running game and record running time ( game has to be installed in a path that contains "jeux" , game process name will be used by default )
+- Detect common game platform and display which one is running
-- show last 10 gaming sessions and allow to restart corresponding game
+- shows last 10 gaming sessions and allows starting a new session of the corresponding game
 - | -> or to search an already played game and allow to restart it
-- allow to exclude process that are detected but are not game ( launcher, crash handler, etc.. you may discover strange things ).
+- allows excluding process that are detected but are not game ( launcher, crash handler, etc.. you may discover strange things ).
-- allow to map a custom name for an executable or to use the parent folder name instead of the executable name.
+- allows to map a custom name for an executable or to use the parent folder name instead of the executable name.
+- allows customization on how to start a game ( launcher, alternative command line, parameters )
+- allows linking on HTML page and a local document about each game

 **Platform :** Windows ( python )
-Note: the project is fully compatible to other platforms but tested only on windows and packaged only for windows.
+Note: the project is fully compatible to other platforms but tested only on Windows 10 and packaged only for Windows.

 **Suggested Companion app**